-The Asset Management Plans and resultant strategies will consider other assets that may be affected by, or may affect a specific project scope and timing.
+The asset management plans and resultant strategies will consider other assets that may be affected by, or may affect a specific project scope and timing.
 This is particularly true of linear assets within the road allowance.
-Cross asset integration shall consider not only municipal costs, but other assets that may have an effect on municipal asset lifecycle and performance, such as other levels of government and utilities.
+Cross asset integration shall consider not only municipality costs, but other assets that may have an effect on municipal asset lifecycle and performance, such as other levels of government and utilities.